 Certain statements in this report contain or may contain forward-looking statements.
 These statements, identified by words such as "plan," "anticipate," "believe," "estimate," "should," "expect" and similar expressions, include our expectations and objectives regarding our future financial position, operating results and business strategy.
 These statements are subject to known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 These forward-looking statements were based on various factors and were derived utilizing numerous assumptions and other factors that could cause our actual results to differ materially from those in the forward-looking statements.
 These factors include, but are not limited to, our inability to obtain adequate financing, our inability to expand our business, existing or increased competition, stock volatility and illiquidity, and the failure to implement our business plans or strategies.
 Most of these factors are difficult to predict accurately and are generally beyond our control.
 You should consider the areas of risk described in connection with any forward-looking statements that may be made herein.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this report.
-Readers should carefully review this report in its entirety, including but not limited to our function due to undue reliance on frames the notes thereto and the risks described in our Current Report on Form 8-K/A filed with the Securites and Exchange Commission (the "SEC") on April 2, 2018 and other reports we file with the SEC.
-We advise you to carefully review the reports and documents we file from time to time with the SEC, particularly our quarterly reports on Form 10-Q and our current reports on Form 8-K. Except for our ongoing obligations to disclose material information under the Federal securities laws, we undertake no obligation to publicly release any revisions to any forward-looking statements, to report events or to report the occurrence of unanticipated events.
+Readers should carefully review this report in its entirety, including but not limited to our financial statements and the notes thereto and the risks described in our Current Report on Form 8-K/A filed with the Securities and Exchange Commission (the "SEC") on April 2, 2018 and other reports we file with the SEC.
+We advise you to carefully review the reports and documents we file from time to time with the SEC, particularly our quarterly reports on Form 10-Q and our current reports on Form 8-K. Except for our ongoing obligations to disclose material information un